jacksmith15/elastic-log-cli/README.md

   Accepts a KQL query as its only positional argument.

 Options:
   -p, --page-size INTEGER RANGE  The number of logs to fetch per page  [x>=0] -i, --index TEXT               The index to target.
 Globs are supported.
-  -s, --start [%Y-%m-%d|%Y-%m-%dT%H:%M:%S|%Y-%m-%d %H:%M:%S]
-                                  When to begin streaming logs from.
+  -s, --start TEXT               When to begin streaming logs from.
-  -e, --end [%Y-%m-%d|%Y-%m-%dT%H:%M:%S|%Y-%m-%d %H:%M:%S]
-                                  When to stop streaming logs.
-Omit to continuously stream logs until interrupted.
+  -e, --end TEXT                 When to stop streaming logs.
+Omit to
+                                 continuously stream logs until interrupted.
   --source CSV                   Source fields to retrieve, comma-separated.
                                  Default behaviour is to fetch full document.
   -t, --timestamp-field TEXT     The field which denotes the timestamp in the
                                  indexed logs.
   --version                      Show version and exit.
   --help                         Show this message and exit.

 ```
 <!-- generated usage end -->